Freshwater Molluscan Shells /

 projection on columella.

 Leptoxis carinata (Bruguiere, 1792) (?)
-Burch refers a number of
+Burch includes a number of

 in western Virginia, Appomatox River in central Virginia, Buffalo Creek in